Skip to main content

 Mount Desert Island

-Sitting right above popular pizza spot Martha Dear along the Mount Pleasant strip is Mount Desert Island, an ice cream shop sure to transport you with their always-changing flavors.
+Right above popular pizza spot Martha Dear along the Mount Pleasant strip sits Mount Desert Island, an ice cream shop named for its birthplace in Maine and one sure to transport you with always-changing flavors.
 Flavor destinations include Brazil with brigadeiro (cocoa and condensed milk truffles), Norway with salmiakki (salty licorice) or our favorite, Japan, with sakura (cherry blossom).
-Made in-house and only five gallons at a time, the shop takes their small-batch process seriously, producing quality, creamy products.
+The owners take their small-batch process seriously, producing quality, creamy products in-house and with only five gallons at a time.

 05